kahlil/hitch-hikers-guide/slides/podcasts.md

 ## Podcasts

 Almost every established framework has a dedicated podcast.
 If not the framework authors were guests on one.
-Listen. <!-- .element: class="fragment" data-fragment-index="0" -->
+Listen.

 Note: